 General treatment information

 After the diagnostic tests are done, your cancer care team will recommend a treatment plan.
-Don't feel rushed about considering your options.
-If there is anything you do not understand, ask to have it explained again.
+Don’t feel rushed about considering your options.
+If there’s anything you do not understand, ask to have it explained again.
 The choice of treatment depends on the type of cancer and stage of the disease when it is diagnosed.

-You may want to get a second opinion.
+You might want to get a second opinion.
 This can provide more information and help you feel confident about the treatment plan you choose.
 Some insurance companies require a second opinion before they will pay for treatments.

 - A gynecologist: a doctor who specializes in diseases of the female reproductive tract